rlancemartin/claude-prompt-lab/README.md

-# 🏥 Dr Claude's Prompt Lab
+# 🧪 Dr Claude's Prompt Lab

-A laboratory for designing and optimizing prompts for open source reasoning models, using Claude as an expert evaluator and prompt doctor.
-This tool leverages the unique ability of open source models to expose their reasoning process, allowing us to diagnose and improve their behavior through better prompting.
-It also leverages Claude as a strong evaluator and [meta-prompter](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/prompt-generator).
+Prompt engineering LLMs is a challenge.
+A new class of open source reasoning LLMs, like [DeepSeek R1](https://github.com/deepseek-ai/DeepSeek-R1/blob/main/DeepSeek_R1.pdf), expose their step-by-step thinking process via "thoughts" emitted during inference.
+This repo explores an evaluator-optimizer approach where Claude acts as a "prompt doctor", analyzing mistakes in the step-by-step thinking process and prescribing improved prompts as treatment.
+It focuses on (1) distilled reasoning models (via Ollama) that benefit from careful prompting and uses (2) Claude to evaluate reasoning model performance, diagnose where reasoning goes wrong, suggest targeted prompt improvements, and iteratively refine the prompt.

 ![dr_claude](https://github.com/user-attachments/assets/113460a2-6aa7-4afa-b12f-02b3eb321d16)

 ## Overview